-Having a well-designed and high-performing website is a foundation for every successful business today.
-However, it is often tricky for business owners to get a grasp on all the technical terms and concepts that define a website’s cost.
+Having a well-designed and high-performing custom website is the foundation for every successful business today.
+However, it is often tricky for business owners to get a grasp on all the technical terms and concepts that define the web design cost.
 Also, the total value of a website design is often more than just the cost of production.
-That’s why our web design agency in Chicago has put together the website design cost calculator.
-Throughout this article, we’ll talk about all the elements that combine to create a successful website and outline the price range for each of those elements.
-Let’s check them out.
+That’s why our digital marketing agency has put together the website design cost calculator.

 The scope of your website project

 Before we start dealing with the numbers, we need to develop a rough sketch of your website regarding stuff like size, complexity, and functionality, among other things.
 For starters, we should figure out who the website is for and what it aims to accomplish.
 That often includes multiple people, as websites tend to serve multiple audiences.

 The easiest example would be a company website that is talking to customers and looking to attract new employees.
 Add some investors as stakeholders to the mix, and now you are solving multiple business challenges simultaneously.

 There are various degrees and levels of website projects out there.
 Of course, a single landing page design won’t be as expensive as an eCommerce website with hundreds of product pages and, at the minimum 20-page layouts.
 Just like every business has its own unique demands, so does every business website.

 We have a detailed process that we named “Seeking Alpha” when we are learning what the best way to define a logo is.
 Here are some of the topics we think about when we are starting the “Seeking Alpha” process of website design:

 - What is your future website’s primary goal?

 - In which way will your customers use the website?

 - What would your clients expect to find on your website?